List of returning characters in Kaizoku Sentai Gokaiger: Toshizo Tanba

 Toshizo Tanba (丹波 歳三, Tanba Toshizō) is Kaoru Shiba's arrogant yet fiercely loyal retainer.

 He accompanies her in attempting to retrieve the Shinkenger Ranger Keys from the Gokaigers, helping civilians amidst a Zangyack attack, and treating Captain Marvelous' injuries.
 While on the Gokai Galleon, Tanba suggests stealing the Shinkenger Keys, but Shiba disapproves.

 Toshizo Tanba is portrayed by Kazuyuki Matsuzawa (松澤 一之, Matsuzawa Kazuyuki), who reprises his role from Samurai Sentai Shinkenger.

 Kyosuke Jinnai

 Kyosuke Jinnai (陣内 恭介, Jinnai Kyōsuke) is a test driver at the Pegasus Auto Garage who used Carmagic Power to become Red Racer (レッドレーサー, Reddo Rēsā) and lead the Carrangers in their fight against the Bowzock gang.

-Following the Legend War, he decides to teach traffic safety to young kids.
+Following the Legend War, Kyosuke decides to teach traffic safety to young kids.
 After encountering the Gokaigers, he reveals his identity and offers to help them earn his team's Great Power in exchange for their help in a traffic safety acting troupe.
-Despite getting caught in a love triangle between Zangyack scientist Insarn and one of the empire's Action Commanders, Jinnai follows through on his promise.
+Despite getting caught in a love triangle between Zangyack scientist Insarn and one of the empire's Action Commanders, Kyosuke follows through on his promise.

 Kyosuke Jinnai is portrayed by Yūji Kishi (岸 祐二, Kishi Yūji), who reprises his role from Gekisou Sentai Carranger.